-Provided is a list of expectations of professionalism that each member of SOMA should strive to model to ensure quality patient care and growth of the profession.
+Below is a list of expectations of professionalism adapted by ATSU-SOMA from the Behaviors Reflecting Professionalism identified by the National Board of Medical Examiners.
+Each member of ATSU-SOMA should model these behaviors to ensure quality patient care and growth of the profession.

-E. Altruism
+A. Altruism